Advanced phylogenetic analysis using the DEC model

 Example results are located at output_example/epoch.

-When compared to the ancestral state estimates from the “simple” analysis (Simple Phylogenetic Analysis of Historical Biogeography), these results are far more consonant with what we understand about the origination times of the islands ().
+When compared to the ancestral state estimates from the “simple” analysis (Simple phylogenetic analysis using the DEC model), these results are far more consonant with what we understand about the origination times of the islands ().
 First, this reconstruction asserts that the clade originated in the modern Hawaiian islands at a time when only Kauai was above sea level.
 Similarly, the D. sheriffiana and D. arborea clade no longer estimates OMH as its ancestral range, since Maui and Hawaii had not yet formed 2.4 Ma.
 The ancestral range for the Agyroxiphium clade does not have a Hawaiian origin, whereas previously it awarded substantial support for H or MH origins.

 It may be that these epoch-based estimates are relatively accurate, or they may contain artifacts as a result of assuming a fixed and errorless phylogeny.
 The next tutorials discuss how to jointly estimate phylogeny and biogeography, which potentially improves the estimation of divergence times, tree topology, and ancestral ranges.